eclipse-archived/ceylon-lang.org/documentation/1.3/examples.md

   to write a Java EE-based microservice for [Swarm][], using JPA, CDI, and JAX-RS, and of the `ceylon swarm` command to package it as a "fat" jar.
 Alternatively, you can use `ceylon war` to package it as a web archive and run it on a Java EE application server!
 - [Spring Boot and Ceylon][] demonstrates the use of Ceylon with [Spring Boot][] and Spring Data.
 - The [Vert.x examples][] include several samples showing how to use Ceylon in [Vert.x][].
 - [Spark with Ceylon][] demonstrates how to use the Spark web framework in Ceylon.
+- The [gyokuro demos][] show off the [gyokuro][] web framework, which is written in Ceylon.

 Documentation for Ceylon and Vert.x can be found at the [Vert.x site](http://vertx.io/docs/vertx-core/ceylon/).